 The surety bond is typically implemented through the execution of a surety agreement or surety line.
 It is possible for the parties of a surety agreement to determine the scope of the surety bond; by default, the surety institution has order and excuse benefits in granting a surety bond.
 Therefore, due to the order benefit, the surety institution is liable before the indemnified party only if the indemnifying party has failed to make the respective payment.
-Likewise, the surety institution has the excuse benefit, through which it can appoint some or all the indemnifying party’s assets to pay for the indemnity amount if such amount is requested to the surety institution by the indemnified party.
+Likewise, the surety institution has the excuse benefit, through which it can appoint some or all the indemnifying party’s assets to pay for the indemnity amount if such amount is requested from the surety institution by the indemnified party.
 Both the order and the excuse benefits can be, and in practice are normally, waived by the surety institution, which would be more convenient to the indemnified party, since it would have higher collection possibilities against the surety institution.

 The surety institution collects a fee, typically calculated as a percentage of the contingent amount, in connection with the secured amount and has recourse against the indemnifying party if the institution has to pay some or all of the indemnity claim.
 In practice, the surety institution usually requires the indemnifying party to prove its solvency so that the surety institution can validate its creditworthiness.
 The surety institution may even require the contracting party to guarantee the payment of the secured obligations by some other means (for example, a mortgage).

 Although not very commonly used, it is also useful for the parties of a transaction to secure the payment of their indemnity obligations through the execution and delivery of one or more promissory notes.
 The promissory note is a negotiable instrument that constitutes an unconditional promise of payment made by the indemnifying party should that indemnifying party be bound to pay any indemnity claim to the indemnified party.
-Promissory notes may be convenient because of their nature as negotiable instruments, which means that, in practice, they can be usually enforced in special judicial procedures that are often faster and give greater collection rights to the indemnified party than other mechanisms, such as the possibility of embargoing assets from the indemnifying party at the beginning of the judicial proceeding.
+Promissory notes may be convenient because of their nature as negotiable instruments, which means that, in practice, they can usually be enforced in special judicial procedures that are often faster and give greater collection rights to the indemnified party than other mechanisms, such as the possibility of embargoing assets from the indemnifying party at the beginning of the judicial proceeding.
 However, a promissory note does not provide security over specified assets and therefore, it does not solve for potential lack of creditworthiness and insolvency of the indemnifying party.

 Parties to an M&A transaction may agree on including other ‘special’ indemnification items, as well as protection against certain types of damages that otherwise may not be protected, such as attorneys’ fees.